All Episodes

 I know he knows a lot about this stuff.

-Okay, well I won't interrupt any further.
+Okay, well, I won't interrupt any further.

 I don't think he was ever officially involved in it.

-But anyway, I called him up when I first got into this, and I said, Jim, let me tell you this story.
+But anyway, I called him up when I first got into this and I said, Jim, let me tell you this story.

 I told him about the film.

-And I said, well, maybe it is.
+And he said, and I said, well, maybe it is.

 And he said, well, I figured it was a matter of time.